 - Prepare nurse leaders who are prepared to provide quality, patient-centered, holistic nursing care, participate in the building of nursing profession through nursing practice, research and scholarship intended to improve health outcomes for all people.

 Please contact the Nursing Department for the most current Nursing Information Packet.

 - Completion of all required pre-nursing courses

-- Passing score on the Kaplan pre-admission exam (see BSN FAQs)
+- A Passing score on the Kaplan pre-admission exam-(See the Information Packet for additional details.)

 - CPR certification for adult, infant and child and AED (American Heart Health Care Provider Only)

 Junior and Senior level nursing students must take clinical courses in sequence as the courses are designed to continuously build on knowledge and clinical experience.
 Nursing students will have the option to take electives and to minor in other subject areas.
 All students are expected to have their own reliable transportation, as travel to clinical rotations will be necessary.
 In addition, it is the student’s responsibility to abide by all policies set forth in the Nursing Program Handbook.